GilianPonte/gilianponte.github.io/_posts/2022-09-27-why_GANs_work_so_well.md

 At first glance, one could argue that the equality comes from a neural network $G$ that applies a transformation with a unique set of parameters such that $G(\boldsymbol{z})$ leads to samples of $\boldsymbol{x}$.
 Subsequently, we could assume that an inverse function $G^{-1}$ of $G$ exists to go from $\boldsymbol{x}$ back to samples of $\boldsymbol{z}$.
 However, in practice a neural network need not be an invertible function, and thus, the inverse function $G^{-1}$ is not unique.

 We posit that the equality is a result from a Radon-Nikodym derivative from the Radon-Nikodym Theorem.
-We can use the Radon-Nikodym derivative to switch between the probability measures $z$ and $g$, In the Equation above, the Radon-Nikodym theorem tells us that there exists a Radon-Nikodym derivative to arrive at
+We can use the Radon-Nikodym derivative to switch between probability measures.
+In the Equation below, the Radon-Nikodym theorem tells us that there exists a Radon-Nikodym derivative to arrive at

 $$ V(D, G) := \mathbb{E}_{\boldsymbol{x} \sim p_{\text{data}}} (\log(D(\boldsymbol{z})) + \mathbb{E}_{\boldsymbol{z} \sim p_{Z}} (\log(1-D(G(\boldsymbol{z}))) $$